clayton-aldern/co2-bot/README.md

 # Carbot Dioxide
 Hello! **Carbot Dioxide** is an R bot that pulls the most recent global atmospheric CO2 concentration average from [NOAA](https://www.esrl.noaa.gov/gmd/ccgg/trends/gl_trend.html), generates a `ggplot2` chart with the most recent data, and tweets it out.
+The main file is `tweet-it.R`.

 To store credentials for the `rtweet` package, follow the instructions [here](https://rtweet.info/articles/auth.html).
 You'll also need the development version of `ggplot2`: